StokicDusan/Python-misc/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # Welcome to GitHub Python-misc!
 This is a repository of miscellaneous scripts implemented in Python3.

-I'm putting these scripts up as exemplars for learning Python or as inspirations for someones future projects.
+I'm putting these scripts up as exemplars for learning Python or as inspiration for someones future projects.
-These implementations are for learning purposes only.
-Therefore they may be less efficient than the implementations in the Python standard libraries.
+They may be less efficient than the implementations in the Python standard libraries.

 Provide Feedback
 ================